ZinSoeTun/laravel-coding-test-project/README.md

- This project is laravel coding test project using folowing these functions.
+ This project is laravel coding test project using following these functions.

  1. Please create admin user login
  2. Please create, edit, delete for member list